anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 <p align="center"><b>Figure 1-1:</b> Scope of Reference Model</p>

 This document specifies:
-- **Cloud Infrastructure abstraction**: in context with how it interacts with the other components required to build a complete system that supports workloads deployed in Virtual Machines (VNF) or containers (CNF).
+- **Cloud Infrastructure abstraction**: in context with how it interacts with the other components required to build a complete cloud system that supports workloads deployed in Virtual Machines (VM) or containers.
+Network function workloads that are deployed on virtual machines and containers are referred to as virtual network functions (VNF) and containerised network functions (CNF), respectively; please note that it is now more common to refer CNFs as cloud native network functions.
   - **Cloud Infrastructure metrics & capabilities**: A set of metrics and capabilities for the cloud infrastructure which workloads require to perform telco scale network functions.
   - **Infrastructure profiles catalogue**: A catalogue of standard profiles needed in order to abstract the infrastructure from workloads.
 With a limited and well-defined set of profiles with well understood characteristics, workload compatibility and performance predictability can be achieved.